UKCloud/documentation/articles/private-storage/prs-sco.md

 - Independent of any other UKCloud product

-- Connected via the internet, HybridConnect, Janet, MPLS, N3/HSCN, PSN Assured, PSN Protected or Secure Remote Access
+- Connected via the internet, HybridConnect, Janet, MPLS, HSCN, PSN or Secure Remote Access

 ## Installation